IBMDeveloperUK/Containers-101/3_Working_inside_containers/README.md

 `docker run --name mysql -d mysql/mysql-server`

-As before, `-d` tells Dcoker to run the container in the background in detached mode and the `--name` flag allows us to label our container with a name we can use to reference it rather than using the random container Id.
+As before, `-d` tells Docker to run the container in the background in detached mode and the `--name` flag allows us to label our container with a name we can use to reference it rather than using the random container Id.

 ## View container logs